-A. The existing surface water management system in the Village will be sufficient to prevent the flooding of designated evacuation routes (U.S. 41, Corkscrew Road, Three Oaks Parkway, Interstate 75, and Ben Hill Griffin Parkway) from the 25-year, 3-day storm event (rainfall) for more than 24 hours.
+- The existing surface water management system in the Village will be sufficient to Α. prevent the flooding of designated evacuation routes (U.S. 41, Corkscrew Road, Three Oaks Parkway, Interstate 75, and Ben Hill Griffin Parkway) from the 25-year, 3-day storm event (rainfall) for more than 24 hours. - Regulation of Private and Public Development Β.